k-param/EU-Synchronization/README.md

 Stage 2.txt

 Put the two data files in to your chosen working directory and then run stage one and two of the code subsequently.

+These codes are written to br run in r.